anasokan/azure_kubernetes/README.md

 8. Execute those command in the machine where you have installed azure cli and kubetctl.
 9. After all installation when you execute, 'kubectl get nodes' you will see the list of nodes(VM's) in your kubernetes cluster.

-###Step 3: Deploy the docker images created.
+### Step 3: Deploy the docker images created.
 1. Go to the folder 'kubernets_deployment' in the repository.
+2. Now update the docker-secret.yaml with your docker.io token in base 64 and then apply the secret.
+Command 'kubectl apply -f docker-secret.yaml'.
+To generate docker.io token
+    - docker login in any machine with your docker credentials.
+    - Then there will be a docker config.json file in the home directory under .docker directory.
+    - cat that file with base64 encoding like 'cat config.json | base64' and take the base64 encoded value.
-2. Now apply the docker-secret.yaml
+3. Then apply the deployment file server-deployment.yaml.
+4. Then create the service using service.yaml
+5. After this fetch the service using 'kubectl get svc'.
+Take the external IP created and access it from web browser to check the final output.